Sell from home · For home bakers & cooks

 • Cooked meat, seafood, sushi

-• Dairy-based items (cream cheese fillings, custards)
+• Dairy-based items (cream fillings, custards)

 • Anything that needs refrigeration to be safe